bk-industrial/website/content/operating-agreement.md

 ## Assets

-The proto-coop owns no assets.
+The organization owns no assets.
 Any expenses incurred or consumable materials required will be funded by contribution of the Members.

 ## Membership